How does the shutdown affect TSA agents as Elon Musk offer sparks debate over airport security crisis

 Staff shortages are disrupting airport operations

-• Security lines stretching for hours
+• Security lines stretching for hours, especially at major terminals

-• Increased pressure on remaining staff
+• Increased pressure on remaining staff, who must handle larger crowds with fewer resources

 The staffing crisis is creating a ripple effect, slowing down the entire travel system just as seasonal travel demand rises.
+If the situation continues, these disruptions could become more widespread, affecting not just major hubs but smaller regional airports as well.

 Why TSA agents can’t simply stop working

 Unlike many other federal employees who are furloughed during a shutdown, TSA officers are required to report to work.
+Their role falls under the category of essential services, meaning their duties are tied directly to public safety and national security.

 Elon Musk offer adds unexpected twist